ddev/ddev.com/README.md

 If you need to dynamically add multiple pages, see files with brackets like `src/blog/[page].astro`, `src/blog/category/[slug].astro`, and `src/blog/author/[slug].astro` for examples.

+### Textlint

+A basic textlint configuration lives in `.textlintrc` and runs against `src/content/**` to try and help keep language consistent and accurate.
+This doesn’t yet conform to the DDEV docs [spellcheck rules](https://github.com/ddev/ddev/blob/master/.spellcheck.yml) and [massive exclusion list](https://github.com/ddev/ddev/blob/master/.spellcheckwordlist.txt), but ideally the two can someday converge.

+Textlint’s [default terminology](https://github.com/sapegin/textlint-rule-terminology/blob/master/terms.jsonc) catches a lot of accepted best practices on its own, where the only major override is to allow “website” (instead of its suggested “site”) because it’s rampant in blog posts and documentation.
+Same with the “front end” and “back end” conundrum and two-word “command line”.

+Run `npm run textlint` to check everything, and you can apply “fixable” changes using `npm run textlint:fix`.
+Be careful automating fixes to be sure they don’t have any unintended side effects!

 ## Build & Deployment

-The site needs to be generated using this source code, and the resulting static files (in the `dist/` directory) need to be hosted somewhere.
+For the site to exist at `ddev.com`, it needs to be built and hosted somewhere.
+Cloudflare Pages responds to commits in order to build and deploy the site.

 On every push to the `main` branch, the following happens:

 - GitHub Actions tests the site using [this workflow](https://github.com/ddev/ddev.com-front-end/blob/main/.github/workflows/test.yml).
-- [Cloudflare Pages](https://pages.cloudflare.com) runs `npm run build` on the branch, and deploys the resulting output from `dist/`.
+- [Cloudflare Pages](https://pages.cloudflare.com) runs `npm run build`, and deploys the resulting output from `dist/`.
+  - Cloudflare Pages is also configured to build previews for branches on this repository.
+It will automatically add a comment with the build status and eventual URL(s) to any PR.

 ### Secrets

-While you’re developing locally, you’ll need to supply a **classic** GitHub personal access token Octokit can use to make REST and GraphQL API requests.
-Copy `.env.example` to `.env`, add this after `GITHUB_TOKEN=`, and don’t check it in!
+The site [uses Octokit to make REST and GraphQL API requests](https://github.com/ddev/ddev.com-front-end/blob/main/src/lib/api.ts) for repository and contribution details from github.com.
+It needs an API token to authenticate these requests to function and avoid hitting quota limits.

 GitHub supplies its own private `GITHUB_TOKEN` in the GitHub Actions build environment.

-Cloudflare Pages must have a `GITHUB_TOKEN` environment variable with `read:org`, `read:project`, `read:user`, and `repo` permissions.
+In any other environment, including local development, you’ll need to populate a `GITHUB_TOKEN` environment variable with a **classic** GitHub personal access token that has `repo`, `read:org`, `read:user`, and `read:project` scopes.

 ## Resources